 Just come back.
 Gently.
 Again.
 And again.
 And again.

-What that changed everywhere else
+What that changes everywhere else

 Returning, not pushing